cboard-org/cboard/README.md

 ## Thanks

-[Straight Street](http://straight-street.com/gallery.php) - for providing the symbols.
+[Mulberry Symbols](https://mulberrysymbols.org/) - for providing the symbols.

 [Crowdin](https://crowdin.com/) - for providing the localization management platform.